 The Application Process

-To apply for an Academic PDF grant you must submit an electronic copy of your proposal to Karen Schroeder in the Academic Dean's Office (firstname.lastname@example.org) by the third Monday in February, before the summer or academic year for which you are seeking a grant.
+To apply for an Academic PDF grant you must submit an electronic copy of your proposal to Alisha Triana in the Academic Dean's Office (firstname.lastname@example.org) by the second Monday in February, before the summer or academic year for which you are seeking a grant.
 Late submissions will not be considered.
 (Note: Administrative PDF opportunities may extend through the grant year.)
 You are encouraged to discuss your plans with the Associate Academic Dean or another member of the PDF Committee before you apply.